urda/website/_posts/2010-10-13-how-to-create-a-visual-studio-2010-code-snippet.md

   * Select the folder you would like Visual Studio to store said snippet (I used my "Custom" folder)
   * ..and your done!

-If you take a peak back at the main Code Snippets Manager window and find your new snippet you&#8217;ll be presented with a screen detailing the information from the header section:
+If you take a peak back at the main Code Snippets Manager window and find your new snippet you'll be presented with a screen detailing the information from the header section:
 <img class="aligncenter size-full wp-image-1098" title="Code Snippets Manager After Adding Snippet" src="http://www.peter-urda.com/wp/wp-content/uploads/2010/10/Code-Snippets-Manager-After-Add.png" alt="Code Snippets Manager After Adding Snippet" width="629" height="469" />

-So now just jump back to your C# project and you should be able to just type **&#8216;b&#8217;** or **&#8216;B&#8217;** for IntelliSense to prompt you with the following:
+So now just jump back to your C# project and you should be able to just type **'b'** or **'B'** for IntelliSense to prompt you with the following:
 <img class="aligncenter size-full wp-image-1097" title="Code Snippets Before Double-Tab" src="http://www.peter-urda.com/wp/wp-content/uploads/2010/10/Code-Snippets-Before-Call.png" alt="Code Snippets Before Double-Tab" width="512" height="224" />

 Like any other snippet (such as prop) a double tab after that point will fill out the code and jump your cursor to the class name for you to rename: